clarkfitzg/phd_research/arrow/notes.md

 system?

-Then the research goal with Arrow is to demonstrate a system capable of interfacing R with systems and other languages.
+Then the research goal with Arrow is to demonstrate a system capable of interfacing R with data provided by other systems and possibly other languages.
 Success means being able to do this with more efficiency and less code than would be needed otherwise.
+In other words, it's more general than a connection from R to any particular system.

 ## Risks